-Distinct from the more southerly Konumtali Savannah, The Golden Fields stretch North to South directly East of Slagovich.
-Sparsely wooded hills slowly rise from the level expanse of grassland, gradually increasing in elevation before falling to the coast.
-The Golden Fields, so named from the colour of the sun-bleached grasses covering its slopes, give the entire region a vibrant flaxen hue.
+Distinct from the more southerly Konumtali Savannah, The Golden Fields stretch north to south directly east of Slagovich.
+Sparsely wooded hills slowly rise from the flat expanse of grassland, gradually increasing in elevation before falling to the coast.
+The Golden Fields, so named from the colour of the sun-bleached grass covering its slopes, give the entire region a brilliant yellow hue.
 Immense inselbergs and majestic ebony trees spot the horizon, stretching skyward over the bordering savannah.
 The Golden Fields are also known for its roving packs of wild dogs, highly prized by the Urduk as hunting and guard dogs.
-Rivaled in size only by the elven cooshee and mastiff breeds, to capture and train them is a dangerous task.
+Rivaled in size only by the elven cooshee and mastiff breeds, to capture and train them is a hazardous task.
 Gathering in large packs, and growing to enormous size, enables them to compete with the larger predators of the neighboring savannah.
-Encountering small nomad parties is not uncommon, as the Urduk wisely hunt them in smaller groups, the mongrels obviously aware of man's threat.
-The landscape is also commonly traversed by tribes relying on livestock for survival, as grazing in the area is superior to the majority of the Western waste.
+Encountering small nomad parties is not uncommon, as the Urduk wisely hunt them in smaller groups, the mongrels obviously aware of man's danger.
+The landscape is also commonly crossed by tribes relying on livestock for survival, as grazing here is superior to the majority of the western waste.